Kent (New Brunswick federal electoral district)

 Kent was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1867 to 1968.
-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.

 It consisted of the County of Kent.
 It was abolished in 1966 when it was redistributed into Northumberland—Miramichi and Westmorland—Kent ridings.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: